visgl/luma.gl/dev-docs/RFCs/v6.1/transform-webgl1-support.md

 We can start implementation with Option#1.

 Once the render target is setup, and data is rendered we can use `gl.readPixels` to read the data.

+### Inputs and Outputs

+Under WebGL2, all inputs and outputs are luma.gl `Buffer` objects.
+Due to WebGL1 limitation of buffer API (no async Texture to Buffer API) supporting `Buffer` objects require a CPU GPU sync for writing results from texture (render target) into a `Buffer`  object.
+To avoid such a sync and able to run a sequence of Transform operations (run -> swap -> run ...) we need to support luma.gl `Texture` objects as inputs and outputs.

+#### Textures as inputs outputs

+This has the advantage of avoiding sync between CPU and GPU, but its not free.
+The vertex shader `vs` provided by the user, needs to either have texture sample instructions to read the input or some be inserted by the system under the hood (shader injection ?).

+First phase can be implemented by always reading from Texture into a Buffer and then explore and extend the API to support `Textures`.

+TODO: code samples supporting `Textures`.

 ### Vertex Processing